-The Board complied with the ASX Corporate Governance Council Principle 7 Recommendations at all times during the year.
+Except for Recommendation 7.3 the Board complied with the ASX Corporate Governance Council Principle 7 Recommendations at all times during the year.

 Remunerate fairly and responsibly

 The Board has a Nomination and Remuneration Committee.
 Members of the Committee are outlined under Principle 2 above.